 You also need to take into account their availability during the project life cycle, including leave days, so you know whom to rely upon.
 However, there are simple apps for scheduling resources like the ones from this list of resource management tools.

 As for the amount of work required, this has to do more with the number of hours or physical units it takes to complete an activity.
 Whether this needs to be tackled by one or more resources is irrelevant and can be later determined through a resource plan.

 4. Estimate activity durations

-So far, we’ve only gathered “ingredients” for the project schedule, without actually developing it.
-The last step before this is to estimate activity durations, that summed up will give you a better picture of how long it takes to deliver the project.
+So far, we’ve only gathered “ingredients” for the project schedule without actually developing it.
+The last step before this is to estimate activity durations, which summed up will give you a better picture of how long it takes to deliver the project.

-A classic mistake is to assume that every resource works at 100% capacity, a far reachable goal even for the most project-oriented organizations.
-In fact, working over 40 hours/week has been proved by many scientific journals to increase the risk of cardiovascular diseases, depression, and eating disorders.
+A classic mistake is to assume that every resource works at 100% capacity, a far-reachable goal even for the most project-oriented organizations.
+In fact, working over 40 hours/week has been proven by many scientific journals to increase the risk of cardiovascular diseases, depression, and eating disorders.
 So use some common sense and account for 70-80% efficiency for realistic, or should I say “human” results.

 In terms of the actual estimating process, take advantage of the historical data from your previous projects like the budget, costs, and complexity implied.
 This works well for projects similar in structure and with an experienced team, yet not advisable due to its low level of accuracy.

 For something more precise, use the three-point estimation method that takes into account the activity durations in relation to their outcome of completion: